AlvinJiaozhu/Part-of-Speech-Tagging/README.md

 # Part-of-Speech-Tagging
-Use machine learning to predict part of speech tagging.
+Use Hidden Markov Model to predict part of speech tagging.